 Black Button is Rochester’s first “grain-to-glass” distillery since the Prohibition.
 Their current offerings include four different types of gin (they have a lilac gin, can you get any more Rochester than that?), apple pie moonshine, vodka, corn whiskey, and several types of bourbon.
 Stop by for a tour or tasting, or even sign up for one of their three-day “Master Distiller” courses.

 For nearly 140 years, Genesee Brewing Company has been serving beer to Rochesterians (my parents and grandparents grew up on Genesee Cream Ale).
-They have renovated the century-old packaging center into a beautiful restaurant, bar, tasting room, and beer exhibit, overlooking the Highland Falls.
+They have renovated the century-old packaging center into a beautiful restaurant, bar, tasting room, and beer exhibit, overlooking the High Falls.